huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Candy Land
 - [ ] Scrabble

-#### What is the term for something that has a low chance of occuring?
+#### What is the term for something that has a low chance of occurring?

 - [ ] Gutshot
 - [x] Long shot